Preprocessing#

 Parameters:

-• image (np.ndarray) – Input image as a NumPy array of floating-point values.
+• image (np.ndarray or jax.Array) – Input image of floating-point values.

 • classes (int, optional) – Number of classes to divide the image into.
 Must be ≥ 2.
 Defaults to 2.